-12 U.S. Hotels Every Beauty Enthusiast Must Visit
+13 US Hotels Every Beauty Enthusiast Must Visit

 Lake Austin Spa Resort

-The tranquil spa resort sits perfectly on an Austin, Texas hill that overlooks the Balconies Canyonlands nature preserve.
-The 25,000 square foot spa offers more than 100 diverse services and treatments from many different regions from Eastern influences to Japanese healing treatments.
-We can see why it's been voted 10 years running as a Top Resort Spa in the U.S.
+The tranquil spa resort sits perfectly on an Austin hill that overlooks the Balconies Canyonlands nature preserve.
+The 25,000-square-foot spa offers more than 100 diverse services and treatments from many different regions from Eastern influences to Japanese healing treatments.
+We can see why it's been voted 10 years running as a top resort spa in the US.

 Photo: